Prem Nath: Early life

-He was born in 1926 in the Karimpura locality, near Ghanta Ghar in Peshawar.
-His father Kartarnath Malhotra was a high-ranking police officer and the maternal uncle of Prithviraj Kapoor, known as the patriarch of the Kapoor film clan.
+He was born on 21 November 1926 in the Karimpura locality, near Ghanta Ghar in Peshawar.
+He was the eldest born of his father Rai Bahadur Kartar Nath Malhotra was a high-ranking police officer whose frequent transfers led to his service across different Indian states.
+His father was also the maternal uncle of Prithviraj Kapoor, known as the patriarch of the Kapoor film clan.
 His family moved to Jubbulpore (present-day Jabalpur) after partition and he moved to Bombay where he was discovered as an actor.